ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 12 *Blizzard:* Freezing conditions and heavy falls of

 snow make the footing treacherous.
-Apply a -1 modifierr every time a player attempts to Rush an extra square.
+Apply a -1 modifier every time a player attempts to Rush an extra square.
 Additionally, the poor visibility means that only Quick and Short passes can be attempted.